carlonicora/RAW/README.md

 - **Components**: Magic is created with one or more components: Verbal, Semantic and Material.
 - **Effects Duration**: For how long the effect of a spell lasts.

 Each attribute has the ability to modify the final challenge.
-The spell-caster can decide how to apply the attributes after the GM has provided them with the base spell cost.

 | Casting Time    | Range         | Area of Effect       | Components | Effect Duration | Modifier |
 | --------------- | ------------- | -------------------- | ---------- | --------------- | -------- |